Subdivision 1. Scope. For the purposes of sections 116J.993 to 116J.995, the terms defined in this section have the meanings given them.

 (10) tax reductions resulting from conformity with federal tax law;

-(11) workers' compensation and unemployment compensation;
+(11) workers' compensation and unemployment insurance;

 (12) benefits derived from regulation;